the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The RSE should know licenses and their respective domains for data or software.
 On an entry level, the competency is mostly about awareness.
 Namely that different (open source) licenses exist, that those might not be combinable when using multiple libraries with different licenses and that use of third party software might restrict licensing of the resulting work.

+#### Software Behaviour Awareness and Analysis(MOD)
+By this we mean a certain quality of analytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
+Using that an RSE should be able to make predictions about a software's behaviour.
+This is a required skill for tasks like debugging, profiling, designing good tests, or predicting user interaction.

 #### The research skills
 #### Curiosity (NEW)